ZQland/HiHello-Coding-Assessmejt/README.md

 Type "c" to clear the terminal

-Type"=" to show the calculated result
+Type "=" to show the calculated result

 Any input other than numbers and operators will be considered invalid input (alphabet, space, other special characters etc.)